Heaven Can Wait (1943 film): Plot

-Martha passes away shortly after their 25th anniversary.
+Martha dies shortly after their 25th anniversary.
 Henry resumes an active social life much to the amusement of his son.
 On October 26, 1942, the day after his 70th birthday, Henry dies under the care of a beautiful nurse, her coming having been portended in a dream.
 After hearing Henry's story, His Excellency denies him entry and suggests he try the "other place", where Martha and his grandfather are waiting for him, hinting that there may be "a small room vacant in the annex".

+Production

+The film was made on a budget of $1,115,400.

+Release

+Heaven Can Wait opened in Atlanta, Georgia, on August 5, 1943.
+It premiered in New York City on August 11, 1943.

+Home media

+The Criterion Collection released Heaven Can Wait on DVD in 2006 followed by the reissue of the film on Blu-ray on August 21, 2018.

 Reception

+Box office

+By January 1944, the film had grossed $2.8 million.
+Film historian Gregory William Mank cites a final box office figure of $3,963,600, with the film earning a profit of $1,286,200.

+Critical response

 A contemporary review by Bosley Crowther in The New York Times described the film as "certainly one you'll want to see" and "a comedy of manners, edged with satire, in the slickest Lubitsch style" that "is poking very sly and sentimental fun at Eighteen Nineties naughtiness," adding that although the "picture has utterly no significance.
 Indeed, it has very little point, except to afford entertainment [...] it does [that] quite well."
 The review also notes that "Don Ameche and Gene Tierney are flat in the roles.
 Or rather, they lack the flexibility which such mannered comedy demands."

 A review in Variety reported that it features "generous slices of comedy, skillfully handled by producer-director Ernst Lubitsch [who] has endowed it with light, amusing sophistication and heart-warming nostalgia," noting that "Charles Coburn as the fond grandfather [...] walks away with the early sequences in a terrific comedy performance."

 In The Nation in 1943, critic James Agee wrote, " ...
 Ernst Lubitsch's Heaven Can Wait ... is not up to his best; nothing has been, for nearly twenty years.
 Its real matrix, for that matter, is the sort of smirking, "civilized," Central European puff paste with which the Theatre Guild used to claim to bring vitality to the American stage.
 But it looks like a jewel against the wood-silk and cellophane which passes for a moving picture now that Hollywood has come of age."

 Writing in Turner Classic Movies, critic David Kalat described the film as "a representative example of its time: It's a costume drama that luxuriates in period detail" and "a character study told with inventive narrative techniques and non-chronological structure."

-The film made a profit of $1,286,200.
+On the review aggregator website, the film holds an approval rating of 89% based on 18 reviews, with an average rating of 8.1/10.